pasoroki/oauth2_proxy/README.md

   -pass-basic-auth: pass HTTP Basic Auth, X-Forwarded-User and X-Forwarded-Email information to upstream (default true)
   -pass-host-header: pass the request Host Header to upstream (default true)
+  -pass-user-headers: pass X-Forwarded-User and X-Forwarded-Email information to upstream (default true) -filter-groups string: only pass groups in the X-Forwarded-Groups header that contain this string -pass-groups boolean: pass a pipe-separated list of groups to which the user belongs in the X-Forwarded-Groups header -permit-groups string: The user groups to which a user must belong in order to use the proxy (see also filter-groups) -groups-exemption string: List of users that could authorize in case if groups check fails.
+In such case they will have `permit-groups` in their group list
-  -pass-user-headers: pass X-Forwarded-User and X-Forwarded-Email information to upstream (default true) -profile-url string: Profile access endpoint -provider string: OAuth provider (default "google") -proxy-prefix string: the url root path that this proxy should be nested under (e.g. /<oauth2>/sign_in) (default "/oauth2")
+  -profile-url string: Profile access endpoint -provider string: OAuth provider (default "google") -proxy-prefix string: the url root path that this proxy should be nested under (e.g. /<oauth2>/sign_in) (default "/oauth2")